Badrudin-cloud/TkinterRegistrationAndLoginSystem/README.md

 # TkinterRegistrationAndLoginSystem

-in this project we'll build
+In this project we'll build
 Registration and login system
 using python Tkinter module and sqlite3 module.